 |Bitdefender Antivirus Plus (Windows only)|

 |Avast Antivirus Suites|

 |Avast Security Pro (Mac only)|

-If you don’t have time to read the whole comparison, see the infographic below to make your mind.
+If you don’t have time to read the whole comparison, here is a graphic that summarizes the whole comparison.

 Features You’ll Find in Bitdefender’s Security Suites